 FPSB has an Exam Calendar published on website.
-First 10 days in a month is the usual registration period for paying exam fee to block your date (from among five consecutive days beginning from third Wednesday of any month).
+The initial seven calendar days in a month are for exam registration.
+One can pay exam fee to block the reserved date for the Risk and Estate Planning Specialist exam scheduled on any one day between the 19th calendar day and the 24th calendar day in the same month.
 Presently, the tests are conducted using online-proctored system, whereby you can take the test at your own device (webcam-enabled Desktop or laptop) from anywhere.
+Soon exams shall also be available at the physical test centers across India.